|

 and Healed Myocardial Infarction (from the Coronary Drug Project) - Am J

-similarly among patients with or without the MS. For example, in the total
+patients with or without the MS. For example, in the total population,

-0.86) in patients with the MS treated with niacin and placebo, respectively,
+patients with the MS treated with niacin and placebo, respectively, and 50%

-results support the use of niacin in postinfarction patients with and
+support the use of niacin in postinfarction patients with and without the

 -